 A cross-sectional survey of staff physicians, RDs, staff dentists, nurses, and laboratory technicians illustrated that RDs were significantly associated with NSIs; NSIs were three times more common among RDs than among APs[19].
 The present data indicate a difference of 17.3 times between RDs and APs (21.2% vs 1.4%), which was markedly higher than in past studies.
-This may be because the numbers of NSIs among APs were very low (n = 1), which may have led to the overestimation of this result.
+This may be because the numbers of NSIs among APs were low (n = 1), which may have led to the overestimation of this result.
 Nevertheless, the risk of NSIs among RDs was higher than that among other types of medical personnel; for example this risk was 19.5 times higher in RDs than that in JNs.

-Nurses with less work experience have a higher risk of NSI[5,9]; in particular, nursing work experience of < 5 years was associated with significantly more NSIs than nursing work experience of > 5 years[5,11].
+Nurses with less work experience have a higher risk of NSIs[5,9]; in particular, nursing work experience of < 5 years was associated with significantly more NSIs than nursing work experience of > 5 years[5,11].
 Consistent with these results, our study demonstrated that JNs have a higher risk of NSIs (OR = 3.9, P < 0.001) than experienced nurses after adjustment for other variables.

 A cohort study including 11 728 employees revealed that claims costs were 7–11 times higher among those with BMI ≥ 40 compared with those within the recommended weight range[26].
 A prospective cohort study of nearly 70 000 public sector employees demonstrated that, compared with employees whose BMI was in the healthy range, overweight or obese employees had an 11%–62% excess risk of occupational injury[16].
-In addition, a study involving 7690 employees aged 18–65 years of an aluminum manufacturing company in the United States revealed that the proportion of injuries of participants with overweight or obesity was 1.3–2.2 times higher than those with normal weight[27].
+In addition, a study involving 7690 employees aged 18–65 years of an aluminum manufacturing company in the USA revealed that the proportion of injuries of participants with overweight or obesity was 1.3–2.2 times higher than those with normal weight[27].
 The present results were in agreement with these findings and revealed that the proportion of NSIs among medical personnel with HBW was 0.5 times (OR = 0.5, P < 0.05) that among medical personnel with UHBW.
-Although we observed a relationship between NSI and body weight, the present study structure and data collected was insufficient to illustrate how body weight affects NSIs.
+Although we observed a relationship between NSIs and BW, the present study structure and data collected was insufficient to illustrate how BW affects NSIs.
 However, studies have demonstrated that fatigue increases the risk of NSIs among nurses and medical interns[28,29], and studies on grip strength have identified that, all things being equal, young people with obesity use more energy, have reduced endurance, and have accelerated power loss compared with nonobese young people.
 However, these obesity-related differences were not observed in the older age group[30].
 These studies may explain the positive correlation between obesity and NSIs; obese people are more likely to use their poorer muscle strength improperly and be more prone to fatigue when performing clinical tasks, thus increasing their risk of NSIs.